-With that in mind, below are some easy to follow tips when it comes to caring for and watering new sod.
+With that in mind, below are some easy-to-follow new sod care tips from Mountview landscaping.
+When it comes to caring for and watering new sod, it is crucial to follow the tips.
+Having a new sod watering schedule also plays an important role.

 - Do not walk/play/use your new lawn: Limit traffic as much as possible on your new lawn for the first 2-3 weeks as this allows for better root establishment.